-We will do research on harmful substances in polyester production; NO2 and antimony under GRS in particular, research on difference of harmful substances between polyester and polyamide, investigate test methods to identify release of microfiber from our underwear.
+Risk of harmful substances in polyester, risk of human rights violations in oil production, utilizing non renewable material sources, microplastics release.
+Goal : Gain a deeper understanding of the environmental and health impacts of polyester production.
+Status : While we have conducted some research on this matter previously, we recognize the need to deepen our knowledge and understanding.
+Goals in reporting year : Research on harmful substances in polyester production; NO2 and antimony under GRS in particular, research on difference of harmful substances between polyester and polyamide, investigate test methods to identify release of microfiber from our underwear and tights.